 A narcissist's world

 Like waking from a years-long coma, to escape a narcissistic relationship is to be resurrected.
-The spell breaks, and the real ‘you’ is able to breathe again.
-You collect yourself and see the world with new eyes.
+The spell breaks, and the real ‘you’ can breathe again.
+You see the world with new eyes.
 Life regains its vibrancy, hope seeps back into your heart, and for the first time in a long time, you dare to dream of a better future.

 The all-seeing eye